fiskaltrust/interface-doc/doc/general/function-structures/function-structures.md

 <span id="_Toc527986832" class="anchor"></span>*Code 8.
 Call to iPos Journal*

-A list with possible values for the request parameter ftJournalType is provided in the reference table on page 5 <!-- TODO: page references -->4.
+A list with possible values for the request parameter ftJournalType is provided in the reference the table ["Type of Journal: ftJournalType"](../reference-tables/reference-tables.md#t-type-of-signature-ftsignaturetype-127).
 The journal depends on national requirements and therefore the function has to run in the appropriate mode: exporting data in chunks, or as a whole.